Watercolour Demonstration: Hyacinth and Drystone

 26 August, 2013 2 comments Leave a comment

-While we were traveling around the Great Lakes in our RV last month, I created this painting based on a photo I took while visiting my Mom in B.C. on an earlier trip.
+While we were travelling around the Great Lakes in our RV last month, I created this painting based on a photo I took while visiting my Mom in B.C. on an earlier trip.

 In the photo below, I have started with a pencil sketch on 300 lb watercolour paper and masked out the flower and leaves with Pebeo Masking Gum.
 I like the fact that it is dark enough to show up against the paper, allowing for better application accuracy.